line-mind/jup2jek/README.md

 3. Asset paths referenced within the markdown files are updated to the website path.

-Each time you add additional notebooks, you will need to add this command again.
+Each time you add additional notebooks, you will need to run this command again.

 Notebooks should be named in the same format as typical Jekyll posts, i.e.
 YYYY-MM-DD-post.ipynb.
 In addition, the first cell of the Jupyter notebook